 Cuts to funding and support for public libraries threaten a resource that is vital not only to local communities and readers, but to authors as well.
 Many authors rely on library services for income through Public Lending Right and ALCS.

-Libraries are funded by local authorities, which have suffered disproportionately from Government cuts in recent years, and in many parts of the country library services have been completely decimated.
+Libraries are funded by local authorities, which have suffered disproportionately from Government cuts in recent years.
 We believe central Government should increase and ring-fence funding for councils to spend on library services.
 Given Arts Council England’s role as the development agency for libraries, we believe it needs to work with local authorities to restore library services where they have fallen into decline.
 A comprehensive and efficient library service must allow free access to physical books in a safe, comfortable, convenient and accessible space, and must be managed and curated by professionally trained staff.

 What can you do?